cheer4ftc/ftc-data/README.md

 For events where only final Match Results are available, the data is available in files ending with -MatchResults and -StatsRes.
 For events where full Match Details are available (i.e., breakdowns of autonomous, teleop, end game, and penalty scoring), the data is available in files ending with -MatchResultsDetails and -StatsDet.

+KEYSTATS.md and KEYRAW.md for more descriptive analysis of format.

 ## FTC Result Sites